-If a parent finds certain lessons, books, or materials to be objectionable, s/he should contact the student's teacher and utilize the feedback option within the OLS/OMHS.
+If a parent finds certain lessons, books, or materials to be objectionable, s/he should contact the student's teacher and utilize the feedback option within Canvas.
 The teacher will work with the parent to find alternative lessons to meet the lesson objectives.
-The assessment for the lesson in the OLS/OMHS must be completed to show that the objectives have been met.
+The assessment for the lesson in Canvas must be completed to show that the objectives have been met.

-How to request a transcript
+How to request a Transcript or Records